2015 – 2019

 • earthquake-resistant techniques must be culturally and economically accepted as well as recognized by the government;

 As a first step, a base camp had to be built in the village of Saipu, where project staff could stay safely.
-Work began in the fall of 2015 and was completed in early 2016, thanks to substantial contributions from civil workers and volunteers.
-The base camp was made of bamboo (treated in view of the durability) and clay.
-The result is a very flexible (earthquake-resistant) and inexpensive construction, which also served as a model for temporary buildings.
+Work began in the fall of 2015 and was completed in early 2016, thanks to the substantial contribution by civilists and volunteers.
+The base camp was made of bamboo (treated in order to increase its durability) and clay.
+The result was a very flexible (earthquake-resistant) and cheap construction, which also served as a model for temporary buildings.

 The Saipu village reconstruction project was later structured into four separate modules.